 If you’ve tried medications, as well as behavioral therapies, and your anxiety still controls your life in untenable ways, ketamine infusion therapy may provide the solution you need to restore your life to normalcy.

-During your ketamine treatments, Dr. Henry Liang in Las Vegas, Dr. Nirvana Kundu in Cincinnati or Dr. Adam Tibble in Fairfield delivers low doses of the medication in a controlled and monitored environment.
+During your ketamine treatments, Dr. Henry Liang in Las Vegas, Dr. Nirvana Kundu in Cincinnati, Dr. Devin Tang in Upland, & Dr. Adam Tibble in Fairfield delivers low doses of the medication in a controlled and monitored environment.
 As anesthesiologists, they understand better than most how ketamine works in the human body because the drug is used as an anesthetic in the operating room.